-This is a wrapper function for applying normalise
+This is a wrapper function for applying normalise,

-.
+autoref, and decompose.
 This takes a data frame

 and converts it straight into a database, which is the main intended use case